Porges/ways-to-play/src/games/pai-tong/index.md

 purposes of forming sets, all the honour cards are considered to be of the same rank, so a set can be made of three different honour cards.

-Instead of taking from the draw pile, a player can also take the previous player’s discard, if they can form a <span lang="th-Latn">tong</span> using it.
+Instead of taking from the draw pile, a player may also take the previous player’s discard, if they can form a <span lang="th-Latn">tong</span> using it.
 The cards forming the <span lang="th-Latn">tong</span> must be placed face-up on the table, and then the player makes a discard as usual.